janmast1o/Convex_Hull_Finding_App/README.md

-Then, to set up QCustomPlot you will need to visit this repository: https://github.com/legerch/QCustomPlot-library and then clone it into dependencies directory included in this repository by running:
+Then, to set up QCustomPlot you will need to visit this repository: https://github.com/legerch/QCustomPlot-library and then clone it into dependencies directory (which should be created in ConvexHullFinding direcotry) by running:

 `git init`
 `git clone https://github.com/legerch/QCustomPlot-library`